 Holly’s Recipe Highlights

-- Flavor: This soup packs all of the flavor of our favorite Stuffed Pepper recipe into a cozy soup recipe.
+- Flavor: This soup packs all of the flavor of our favorite traditional stuffed pepper recipe into a cozy soup recipe.

 - Difficulty: This soup is easy to make and uses just one pot.
-A vegetable chopper can make prep faster.
+Use a vegetable chopper to make the prep work even easier!

-- Budget tip: Add extra rice and broth to stretch this recipe further.
+- Budget Tip: Add extra rice, broth, or even some canned beans to stretch this recipe further.

 - Bell Peppers: Use a colorful mix of green, yellow, orange, and red bell peppers.

 - Meat: Ground beef and sausage make this dish hearty; you can use either or both.
-Ground turkey or ground chicken can also be used.
+Ground chicken or ground turkey can also be used.

 - Broth: The beefy broth with tomatoes marries all the flavors together.
-Chicken broth, turkey broth, or vegetable broth (or stock) will all work in this recipe.
+Chicken broth, turkey broth, or vegetable broth will all work in this recipe.

 - Tomatoes: Diced tomatoes add texture, while crushed tomatoes flavor the broth.
 Add a can of Rotel tomatoes for a little kick!

-- Cook meat, onion, and garlic in a large pot.
+- Cook the meat, onion, and garlic in a large pot.
 Drain any fat.

 - Stir in the remaining ingredients except rice and parsley (full recipe below) and cook until peppers are tender.